MarCanovas/Project-Week-8-Final-Project/your-project/README.md

 * Interpret your findings in terms of the questions you try to answer.

 ## Future Work
-Unfortunately, I'm sure that many more situations where women will be indiscriminately harassed online, so increasing the dataset range is a never ending process.
+Unfortunately, I'm sure that many more situations where women will be indiscriminately harassed online, so increasing the dataset range to cover every area possible could become a never ending process.

+Also, there are many different Machine Learning and Deep Learning techniques available that could overpass the accuracy obtained with the selected models, so trying a variety of new algorithms is also a good approach to improve our actual results.

 ## Workflow